libsdl-org/SDL/docs/README-android.md

 If you want to create a signed release APK, you can use the project created by this utility to generate it.

-Finally, a word of caution: re running androidbuild.sh wipes any changes you may have done in the build directory for the app!
+Finally, a word of caution: re running create-android-project.py wipes any changes you may have done in the build directory for the app!